-How to stay on top of housekeeping as a stay-at-home Dad
+How to survive and thrive as a stay-at-home Dad

 Most parents struggle with the task of keeping up with household chores, especially cleaning while at home with children all day.
 It’s not just Moms staying at home with the kids these days, either.
-In the United States alone, there are now over two million stay-at-home dads serving as the primary care provider for their children, and that number continues to grow.
+In the United States alone, there are over 2.2 million stay-at-home Dads — and that number continues to grow.

 Tips for Stay at Home Dads

 Dads deserve tons of respect.
 Dads face the same challenges as moms when it comes to keeping up with cleaning the house while caring for young children.
 The difference is men are more likely to have grown up in families where the mothers did most of the household chores and did not necessarily pass on those skills to their sons as they did to their daughters.